How To Help Dogs With Dry Skin

 Adjust Your Dog’s Diet

 Allergies aren’t the only part of your dog’s diet that can affect their skin.
-It’s also possible your dog’s skin problems could be from nutritional deficiencies.
-High-quality diets rich in fish oil and omega-3 fatty acids like JustFoodForDogs’ fish and sweet potato recipe can make a positive difference in your dog’s skin health.
-Adding olive oil to your dog’s diet can also help with These essential nutrients help your dog produce natural oils necessary for maintaining healthy skin and coat.
+It’s also possible your dog’s skin problems are a result of nutritional deficiencies.
+High-quality diets rich in fish oil and omega-3 fatty acids can make a positive difference in your dog’s skin health.
+These essential nutrients help your dog produce natural oils necessary for maintaining healthy skin and coat.

 Talk To Your Vet